alex-turnbull/portfolio/README.md

 ## StarWeaver (Windows Game) (Unity / C#) [Monkey Hat Games]
 ###### Made for Global Game Jam 2020 on-site at the University of Suffolk.
-The stars are falling and your camp is in disarray.
-Return the stars to the night sky using the power of your magical paintbrush, and use their energy to repair your friends' items.
+"The stars are falling and your camp is in disarray.
+Return the stars to the night sky using the power of your magical paintbrush, and use their energy to repair your friends' items."

+As the Lead Developer I created all of the core mechanics within the game, including but not limied to: Character controller, gameplay, progression.

 *Vast majority of code in this game was done by me - supported by a team member*